Procedure TL;DR

 However, using universal donor blood is not an ideal situation and should only be considered as a last resort due to several potential drawbacks:

-Therefore, whenever possible, medical professionals prioritize ABO Rh test blood typing and matching the specific blood type of the recipient for transfusions.
+Therefore, whenever possible, medical professionals prioritize ABO Rh test (blood group typing) and matching the specific blood type of the recipient for transfusions.
 This ensures maximum compatibility and minimizes the risk of adverse reactions.

 Disclaimer: This protocol is intended for informational purposes only and may need to be modified depending on the specific laboratory procedures and patient circumstances.
 Always consult with a qualified healthcare professional for guidance.
 See additional information.